 |240g/2 cups||unroasted, unsalted cashews, soaked in water for 3 hours or more (I soak mine overnight)|

 |½||whole cucumber, finely chopped (it will seem like too much, but is not)|

 |2||packed handfuls fresh mint leaves, finely chopped (=15g)|

 - Drain the cashews and rinse them well.
 Put them in a powerful smoothie maker/blender with 120ml/½ cup water and blitz to a fine, smooth, creamy consistency.
 You can use a food processor or stick blender, but the result won't be as smooth.

 - Add the lemon juice, garlic, salt, pepper and water and blitz to a smooth puree.
-It should have a thick, yoghurty consistency and shouldn't need more water.
-But if so, add it carefully as you don't want to make it too runny.
+It should have a thick, yoghurty consistency.
+Add a little more water if it is too thick.
 Bear in mind it will thicken in the fridge.

 - Transfer to a mixing bowl, or a bowl you'd like to serve it in.
 Add the cucumber and mint and stir through.
 Now refrigerate for at least 30 minutes before serving.

 - To make it look fancy, garnish with more mint leaves and tiny pieces of cucumber, a good grind of black pepper and drizzle with olive oil.

 Delicious served as part of a mezze feast with falafel, tabbouleh, pitta and hummus, or just as a snack with some crackers, carrots or tomatoes.